davidmz/apng-canvas/README.md

 (for example, `Access-Control-Allow-Origin: *`).
 For the same reason, the library will not work on a local machine (using the protocol `file://`).

+**Important note!** Compression proxies (turbo mode in Opera, "reduce data usage" mode in mobile Chrome, etc.), doesn't know about
+APNG format.
+These proxies transforms APNGs into static images.
+To prevent it for *your* images, they need to be served with `Cache-Control: no-transform` HTTP header (see [big article](http://calendar.perfplanet.com/2013/mobile-isp-image-recompression/) about such proxies).

 API
 -----------